Application for Graduation

 Eberly College of Science and Technology: 724-938-4169, Eberly Hall, 3rd Floor

 - Cindy Stonick, email@example.com

 BEFORE APPLYING ONLINE (VIP): Please be aware of your graduation requirements AND the following information before completing your graduation application:

 - If you have a class schedule beyond this semester and need those classes to meet your requirements for graduation, DO NOT complete this application.
-Only those students who have met all of the requirements to graduate at the end of the Spring 2019 semester should apply now.
+Only those students who have met all of the requirements to graduate at the end of the Summer 2019 semester should apply now.